DataDog/integrations-core/sidekiq/README.md

 ### Metrics

-See [metadata.csv][12] for a list of metrics provided by this check.
+See [metadata.csv][12] for a list of metrics provided by this integration.
 Custom metrics may be added in Sidekiq itself.
 Browse the [Sidekiq documentation][11] for custom metric inspiration.

 ### Log Collection